shellbombs/shellbombs.github.io/_posts/2020-5-16-Windows Performance Toolkit.md

 **Waiting**: if a thread spends most of its time on this state, then we need figure out what it is waiting for, if it is waiting for another thread, then we must analyze time spent on each state for that thread, if that thread has significant running times, then we can use CPU Usage (Sampled) to figure out its hot functions and call stacks.

-The key point to resolve long delays of a program is to find the critical path, because a program can have a lot of threads, some of them are parallel, optimizing them will not reduce the long delays, while some are sequential and are on the critical path, optimizing them can significantly improve the responsiveness of a program, nowadays programs are more and more complicated and many threads involved, it is usually not that easy to find the critical path.
+The key point to resolve long delays of a program is to find out the critical path, because a program can have a lot of threads, some of them are parallel, optimizing them will not reduce the long delays, while some are sequential and are on the critical path, optimizing them can significantly improve the responsiveness of a program, nowadays programs are more and more complicated and many threads involved, it is usually not that easy to find out the critical path.

 # Collect performance data
-Back to our topic, to collect performance data of git for windows, we use WPR, WPR can collect a lot of performance data, usually, we only enable necessary providers according to the problems we faced, here we pick First Level triage and Resource Analysis, if you scroll down the list, you can see some common scenarios, and pick them the WPR can automatically enable the necessary providers.
+Back to our topic, to collect performance data of git for windows, we use WPR, WPR can collect a lot of performance data, usually, we only enable necessary providers according to the problems we faced, here we pick First Level triage and CPU usage, if you scroll down the list, you can see some common scenarios, and pick them the WPR can automatically enable the necessary providers.

 ![_config.yml]({{ site.baseurl }} /images/wpr.png)